 We are able to prescribe medication for clients who are aged 18 and over.
 It is the policy of Women’s Counseling of Nashua that clients seeking medication management services also be engaged in a counseling relationship either by a provider from Women’s Counseling or elsewhere.
 A release of information will be required to be signed at the time the first appointment is scheduled.
 Communication between providers is considered best practice in a collaborative care environment.

-We do not prescribe sedative-hypnotics (example: Ambien, Lunesta), chemical dependency medications (example: Suboxone or Methadone), medical cannabis or benzodiazepines (example: Xanax or Lorazepam).
+We do not prescribe sedative-hypnotics (example: Ambien, Lunesta), chemical dependency medications (example: Suboxone or Methadone), or medical cannabis.
 Should it be determined that you may benefit from any of these medications, every effort will be made to refer you to an appropriate provider.
 Certain controlled medications, like benzodiazepines used to treat anxiety, are prescribed on a short-term or limited basis only, at the discretion of your provider.
 Should you be prescribed a controlled substance of any kind, you will be required to sign a contract outlining your responsibilities.

 Prior Authorizations: Your provider will process any prescription prior authorizations required by your insurance plan, however, clients should call their insurance to better understand the medications their plans will and will not cover.

 A Release of Information: A release is required from your PCP, mental health therapist, and OBGYN if currently pregnant.